 Improving landing page

-Landing page adaptation is as important as website personalisation.
-They can be customised according to geography, gender and age of visitors and other parameters.
+Landing page adaptation is as important as website personalization.
+They can be customized according to geography, gender and age of visitors and other parameters.
 By injecting appropriate scripts into the code or using services, you can create a proper and catchy page.

 - Retention and additional sales;